K. J. Wright: Professional career

+Pre-draft

 On January 13, 2011, it was announced Wright had accepted his invitation to play in the 2011 Senior Bowl and was one of four Mississippi State players attending, including Derek Sherrod, Pernell McPhee and Chris White.
 On January 29, 2011, he played in the Under Armour's Senior Bowl and was part of Chan Gailey's South team that defeated the North 24–10.
 He attended the NFL Scouting Combine in Indianapolis, Indiana and completed all of the combine drills.
 On March 10, 2011, Wright attended Mississippi State's pro day and opted to perform all of the drills except the broad jump and bench press.
 He was able to beat his times in the 40-yard dash (4.71 seconds), 20-yard dash (2.69 seconds), and 10-yard dash (1.66 seconds) from the NFL combine.
 At the conclusion of the pre-draft process, Wright was projected to be a third round pick by NFL draft experts and scouts.
 He was ranked the eighth best outside linebacker prospect in the draft by NFLDraftScout.com.